bamthomas/aioimaplib/README.rst

 .. image:: https://coveralls.io/repos/github/bamthomas/aioimaplib/badge.svg
    :target: https://coveralls.io/github/bamthomas/aioimaplib

-**Sorry for the build, there is an issue with the Travis account, I'm waiting for their inputs**

 This library is inspired by imaplib_ and imaplib2_ from Piers Lauder, Nicolas Sebrecht, Sebastian Spaeth.
 Some utilities functions are taken from imaplib/imaplib2 thanks to them.